Imperial Japanese Army: Rise of militarism

 In the 1920s the Imperial Japanese Army expanded rapidly and by 1927 had a force of 300,000 men.
 Unlike western countries, the Army enjoyed a great deal of independence from government.
 Under the provisions of the Meiji Constitution, the War Minister was held accountable only to the Emperor (Hirohito) himself, and not to the elected civilian government.
 In fact, Japanese civilian administrations needed the support of the Army in order to survive.
 The Army controlled the appointment of the War Minister, and in 1936 a law was passed that stipulated that only an active duty general or lieutenant-general could hold the post.
 As a result, military spending as a proportion of the national budget rose disproportionately in the 1920s and 1930s, and various factions within the military exerted disproportionate influence on Japanese foreign policy.

-The Imperial Japanese Army was originally known simply as the Army (rikugun) but after 1928, as part of the Army's turn toward romantic nationalism and also in the service of its political ambitions, it retitled itself the Imperial Army (kōgun).
+The Imperial Japanese Army was originally known simply as the Army (rikugun) but after 1928, as part of the Army's turn toward romantic nationalism and also in the service of its political ambitions, it re-titled itself the Imperial Army (kōgun).

 In 1923, the army consisted of 21 divisions, but in accordance with the 1924 reform it was reduced to 17 divisions.
 Two leaps in the development of the military industry (1906–1910 and 1931–1934) made it possible to re-equip the armed forces.

-Invasion of China
+Second Sino-Japanese War

 In 1931, the Imperial Japanese Army had an overall strength of 198,880 officers and men, organized into 17 divisions.

 The Manchurian incident, as it became known in Japan, was a pretended sabotage of a local Japanese-owned railway, an attack staged by Japan but blamed on Chinese dissidents.
 Action by the military, largely independent of the civilian leadership, led to the invasion of Manchuria in 1931 and, later, to the Second Sino-Japanese War, in 1937.
 As war approached, the Imperial Army's influence with the Emperor waned and the influence of the Imperial Japanese Navy increased.
 Nevertheless, by 1938 the Army had been expanded to 34 divisions.